rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 The beginning of the gospel of Jesus Christ, the Son of God. ^0101

 As it is written in Isaiah the prophet, Behold, I send my messenger before your face, who will prepare your way, ^0102

-the voice of one crying in the wilderness : Prepare the way of the Lord, make his paths straight, ^0103
+the voice of one crying in the wilderness: 'Prepare the way of the Lord, make his paths straight,' ^0103

 John appeared, baptizing in the wilderness and proclaiming a baptism of repentance for the forgiveness of sins. ^0104

 And all the country of Judea and all Jerusalem were going out to him and were being baptized by him in the river Jordan, confessing their sins. ^0105

-Now John was clothed with camel’s hair and wore a leather belt around his waist and ate locusts and wild honey. ^0106
+Now John was clothed with camel's hair and wore a leather belt around his waist and ate locusts and wild honey. ^0106

 And he preached, saying, After me comes he who is mightier than I, the strap of whose sandals I am not worthy to stoop down and untie. ^0107